microsoft/VSProjectSystem/doc/overview/dataflow.md

 ```

 The `SyncLinkOptions` extension method allows the data source to be configured.
 If the source contains rule-based data (discussed [below](#rule-sources))

+### Allowing inconsistent versions

+In special cases that require it, it is possible to allow for inconsistent versions in your Dataflow.
+This is for when you depend on multiple upstream sources where one is drastically slower at producing values than others, but you want to be able to produce intermediate values while the slow one is still processing.
+An example of this is where you want data quickly from project evaluation, and also want the richer data that arrives later via design-time builds.

+Unfortunately, there is no built-in support for this scenario.
+You will have to manually link to your upstream sources and synchronize between them.
+When producing chained output, to calculate the data versions to publish you may be able to use `ProjectDataSources.MergeDataSourceVersions`.

 ## Subscribing to project data